 Employees suffering a loss time injury on the job must have written authorization from a physician stating that employee can perform the normal duties of the position, with or without reasonable accommodation, and or restriction before returning to work.

-Time off for days not worked or resulting in partial days or an intermittent work schedule will be coordinated under the terms of the personal leave policies.
+Time off for days not worked or resulting in partial days, or an intermittent work schedule will be coordinated under the terms of the personal leave policies.

 OSHA Compliance